 As small business accounting professionals, we’ve seen it all.
 We’ve encountered more receipt horror stories than the Kardashians have selfies on Instagram.
-When you’ve worked in accounting and bookkeeping for as long as the Orbit Accounting and Tax team have, you’ve pretty much seen all kinds of receipt snafus.
+When you’ve worked in accounting and bookkeeping for as long as The Orbit Group team have, you’ve pretty much seen all kinds of receipt snafus.

 Receipts have a hard life.
 They end up crinkled to the completely faded.
 They can become stained and damaged.
 And of course everyone’s favourite, the “I know I put it somewhere now where the heck has it gone?!” receipt finds itself into regular circulation.

 That’s why Receipt Bank is such a neat find.

 You can face off against weak dyes, water damage, food and drink, curious children and absent minded colleagues.
 And you can defeat the vortex located at the bottom of wallet or handbag or filing cabinet.
 All with Receipt Bank.